 So why was the stock down?
 Simple: the coronavirus was hurting its top line at the time through park and cinema closures.
 All of these things are temporary setbacks, and Disney will be back up and running eventually (once we get through the market's current inflationary woes).
 In the past 12 months, its stock has fallen almost 40% in value.
 Is it worth 40% less now?
 Well, that would be up to you to decide...

 This is when technical analysis is used to define if a stock is oversold or not.
 The most well-known model for this is the Relative Strength Index (RSI).
 A technical indicator only looks at the current price relative to prior prices.
 It does not take into account fundamental data, but analyzes Average Gains and Average Losses to measure the speed and magnitude of price movements.

 The RSI is always between 0 and 100, with stocks above 70 considered overbought and stocks below 30 oversold.
-For a brief period in February of this year, Microsoft (NASDAQ: MSFT) was considered 'oversold' by this index, for example.
+For a brief period in February of 2021, Microsoft (NASDAQ: MSFT) was considered 'oversold' by this index, for example.
 However, this sort of thing is pure technical analysis, and is best steered clear of by the average investor.

 Finding an 'oversold' stock is all a matter of opinion, and depends on your own value of a company, and whether you think it is representative of its stock price.
 When investing in any company, you should already have a solid understanding of its fundamentals, including how it's run, who is running it, its mission statement, historical performance, and if you even believe in it.

 If you're looking to spot an oversold stock as a buying opportunity, then you need to consider the facts yourself, and if you truly believe a stock's fall is warranted.
 You can also try using an RSI indicator or similar tools.
-In the end though, it's all down to your own valuation.
+In the end, though, it's all down to your own valuation.